Trinity-SYT-SECURITY/ChatPDF_with_Gemini/README.md

 What is the title of this paper?

-What technology does Gemini use?
+What technology does XXXX use?

 ....